 Up to $250 for Administration is available to each committee to cover the costs of the program.

-Each Youth in Philanthropy Committee also establishes a High School Philanthropy Fund.
-Once the fund reaches $10,000, the annual income earned from this endowment is added to the matching $1000 provided by the Foundation, increasing the amount granted annually.
+Each High School Youth in Philanthropy Committee contributes to the Youth in Philanthropy Fund.
+The annual income earned from this endowment is added to the matching $1000 provided by the Foundation, increasing the amount granted annually.
 The impact of each student who participates in the program is felt in the community for years to come.